• Skip to main content

 Buttermilk (laban) pancakes

-My buttermilk pancakes are a little indulgent in a good way and so makes the best weekend brunch.
+My buttermilk pancakes are a little indulgent in a good way and the best weekend brunch.
 Top the pancakes with some maple syrup or honey and some chopped seasonal fruits!
 Yum!

 Ingredients

 My quest for a perfect pancake batter started during the pandemic lockdown.
-You don't easily get box-mix, so tried making the batter from scratch.
-And I always knew it has to be buttermilk pancakes for my love for laban.
+You don't easily get box-mix, so I tried making the batter from scratch.
+And I always knew it had to be buttermilk pancakes for my love for Laban.

 • Flour: I have used both all-purpose flour and almond flour.
 You may replace the almond flour with the same quantity of wheat flour or use the same all-purpose flour again.